openebs/lvm-localpv/docs/storageclasses.md

   volgroup specifies the name of the volume group on nodes from which the volumes will be created.
 The *volgroup* is the must argument if `vgpattern` is not provided in the storageclass.

+  **Note**: Recommended to use vgpattern since volumegroup will be depricated in future.

   ```yaml
   apiVersion: storage.k8s.io/v1
   kind: StorageClass